polipones/pod-hugo-main-website/content/services/pod-o-gym/index.en.md

 Contact instructors: [Boulder section in contacts]({{< ref "/contacts#boulder" >}}).

-For those interested in bouldering and climbing, we also have a smaller boulder in the gym.
-If you don't know how to do it but would like to try bouldering, don't hesitate to contact the instructors, who will help you with the basics and advise you on how to prevent injuries.
-Everyone who wants to visit the boulder area must meet all the requirements for normal access to Pod-O-Gym, including familiarization with the operating rules.
+The gym also has a small bouldering wall.
+If you would like to try it, contact the instructors for an introduction and advice on preventing injuries.
+The same access requirements apply as for the rest of Pod-O-Gym, including reading the operating rules.

 Our climbing instructors take care of the bouldering area.
 You can find their contact details in [Contacts]({{< ref "/contacts#boulder" >}}).
 If you have any problems or questions, please write to <sportoviste@pod.cvut.cz>.

-The boulder area is divided into two parts, [Classic Boulders](#classic-boulders) and [Spray Wall](#spray-wall).
+The bouldering area has two parts: [classic boulders](#classic-boulders) and the [spray wall](#spray-wall).

 #### Classic boulders

-- One color indicates a boulder
+- One colour indicates a boulder
 - Two tapes indicate the starting hold (both hands on one hold) or two holds (each hand on one hold)
 - One tape indicates the end of the boulder – the so-called TOP
-- You start from the starting hold(s).
-Only when your whole body is in the air can you grab the next holds.
-The boulder is considered climbed when you reach the top hold after climbing along one color and touch it with both hands for about 3 seconds
+- Start on the marked hold or holds.
+You may use the next holds once your whole body is off the ground.
+A boulder is complete when you follow one colour to the top hold and control it with both hands for about three seconds

 #### Spray Wall